milanglacier/nvim/README.md

 8. Note that `tree-sitter` will turn `syntax off`, and `pandoc-syntax` and `pandoc-rmarkdown` relies on the builtin `syntax`, so we need to load `config.pandoc` before we load `config.treesitter`

+8. `vim-matchup` will (intentionally) hide the status-line if the matched pair are spanned over entire screen to show the other side of the pair.